 The design of these in-ear headphones paired with the StayHear+ silicone tips allow them to fit snugly in your ear canal to help block out external noise.
 Use the Bose Connect app to pair them with multiple devices for up to 6 hours of listening.
 With the inline microphone you can easily control volume, skip tracks, and take calls without your device in hand.

-I am loving wearing my fitness tracker everyday as I find it helps keep me accountable for my health and fitness everyday.
-I like seeing real time stats of my exercise and it motivates me to want to keep going.
+I find wearing my fitness tracker everyday helps keep me accountable for my health, wellness and fitness everyday.
+I like seeing real time stats during a run and after a workout and it motivates me to keep going.
 My day-to-day job can be quite physical so I also love tracking my daily steps.

 You can find the latest tech to help you get the most out your health journey at Best Buy Online.